In this guide you will find color-coded references to other guides and materials:

 EMPs are also great at making enemy mines work against them.
 Often one EMP thrown into enemy controlled building can result in a few kills from enemy AP mines.

-Cover Your Tail: Drop mines to cover your tail, if an enemy is chasing you.
-Even if the mine won’t kill, it can weaken the enemy or convince him to stop chasing.
+Cover Your Tail: drop mines if an enemy is chasing you.
+Even if the mine won’t kill, it can weaken the enemy or convince them to stop chasing.

 Explosive Spotter: Use your Motion Spotter as a trap with mines.
 Corners work well for this, as they force enemies to move around the wall in order to get line of sight on the spotter.
 Most players will take corners quickly, without regard for any possible mines at their feet.